geoserver/geoserver/doc/en/developer/source/programming-guide/wicket-pages/index.rst

 Making it Internationalizable
 -----------------------------

 In the GeoServer UI, we use a customized resource lookup utility within Wicket to allow any module to provide resource strings.
-All you need to do is include your :abbr:`i18n (Internationalization)` values in a Java Properties file named ``GeoServerApplication.properties`` in the root of your ``src`` directory (ie, :file:`{project}/src/main/java/GeoServerApplication.properties`).
+All you need to do is include your :abbr:`i18n (Internationalization)` values in a Java Properties file named ``GeoServerApplication.properties`` in the ``resources`` directory of your ``src`` directory (ie, :file:`{project}/src/main/resources/GeoServerApplication.properties`).

 The ``<wicket:message>`` element makes it quite easy to make text internationalizable, but in the event that you need to insert a value into a sentence at a position that changes dependent on the language, you'll need to use something more complicated.